TrellixVulnTeam/AutoCatcher_7H6O/README.md

 > The project may not be updated for the coming few days as for preperation of next update on Pokémon prediction.
 This doesn't means that it won't be updated if any event is live
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/package/autocatcher) to install module.

 ```bash
 npm i autocatcher